Mrk4tsu/Server-Microservice-With-ASP.NET/README.md

 ## 📖 Overview
 This project is designed using a **microservices architecture** to provide a scalable and maintainable system.
 It is developed as part of the **graduation thesis at Nha Trang University**.
+> This is a new repository.
+Due to a really stupid mistake, I messed up the old repository.
+It might be recoverable, but since my skills aren't sufficient, I had to create a new one.
+All commits and pull requests can be found here: [Old Repository](https://github.com/Mrk4tsu/FinalProject-Microservice-With-NET-and-Angular).

 DEMO: [mrkatsu.io.vn](https://mrkatsu.io.vn)
 ## 🚀 Features